deeper-x/custom-declaration/README.md

 // result: ## OTREBLA ##
 ```

-Then, after published on npm, we use it in a ts file, simply defining a .d.ts which require an input string, returning a string:
+Then we use it in a TS file, simply defining a declaration file, requiring an input string as a parameter, returning a string as a result:
 ```javascript
 /// <reference path="./reverse-with-sharps.d.ts"/>
 import * as myModule from 'reverse-with-sharps';